Preparing for an Interview: How to Do it and Why it Matters

 5. Prepare several thoughtful questions for your interviewer

 A successful interview helps you and your interviewer decide whether the position is right for you.
 Most interviewers ask candidates whether they have questions at the end of the interview.
-This is your opportunity to learn more about the position and whether you think it's the right fit for you.
-Asking thoughtful questions also shows you've done thorough research and you're interested in learning more.
+This is your opportunity to learn more about the position and whether it's the right fit.
+Preparing for an interview by being ready to ask thoughtful questions also shows you've done a thorough research and you're interested in learning more.